6adfeniks/Projects-from-courses-Python/README.md

-# Different simple projects on Python such as Calculator, tic tac toe, parser, swither of the colour, ip scanner, scanner of open poerts and so on.
+# Different simple projects on Python such as Calculator, tic tac toe, parser, swither of the colour, ip scanner, scanner of open ports and so on.